 Large metal objects

 Large metal objects such as appliances, bicycles, etc. may be brought to the transfer station.
-A permit is required.
-A fee does apply.

 Are accepted at the Transfer Station typically without fee or yardage usage for disposal.
 Metal waste may also be brought to AIM Recycling in Arundel, a company that pays you for recycling.
 Their telephone number is 985-4892.